-The LDU staff is responsible for project managing the selected developers to execute Exclusive Negotiation Agreements (ENAs) and through the negotiation phase, execute the Disposition and Development Agreement (DDA).
-The development projects include single and multifamily projects.
+The LDU staff is responsible for the procurement of the RFQ/P and negotiating and executing Exclusive Negotiation Agreements (ENAs) with the selected developers and through the negotiation phase, executing the Disposition and Development Agreement (DDA).

-The City of Los Angeles City Council holds public hearings as required by the California Health and Safety Code Section 33433 with respect to the disposition of City of Los Angeles property acquired with tax increment moneys.
-Please refer to the following link to access details for City Council Committee Meetings: https://www.lacity.org/government/follow-meetings/council-committee-meetings
+As required by the California Health and Safety Code Section 33433 with respect to the disposition of City of Los Angeles property acquired with tax increment moneys (CRA), the City Council holds public hearings regarding the site selection and details.
+Please refer to the below links to access details for City Council Committee Meetings: https://www.lacity.org/government/follow-meetings/council-committee-meetings

 Reports are available for public inspection below:

 - 3433 Report – 1808 S. St. Andrews 02-23-2023

 - 33433 Report – 5623-5633 Elmer Ave 07-21-2022

 - 33433 Report – 3551 E. 4th Street 08-27-2020